eoleedi/TimeTree-Exporter/README.md

     timetree-exporter -e email@example.com
     ```

+- You can specify the calendar code using the `-c` or `--calendar_code` option.

+    ```bash
+    timetree-exporter -c calendar_code
+    ```

+    Note: Find the calendar code in the URL of the calendar page or when running the script without the `-c` option.

 - You can pass your email address and password with environment variables. (usually for automation purposes)

   ```bash